doppl3r/sandbox/readme.md

-# Physics
+# Sandbox

 ## About

-I am using this library to experiment with 3D physic engines for web.
-Might change this into a game if things work out.
+I am using this library to experiment with 3D, physics, and other various libraries.

 ## Local Development